jbixon13/shinyhero/README.md

 ## Documentation
 We've included a `docs` folder with a template [Tech Spec](/docs/Tech_Spec.md) and [Best Practices](/docs/Best_Practices.md) document, though using Github's Wiki capabilities is also a good idea.
 This will get you started with documenting your project.
 Other documents and relevant information that has no other place can live in the `docs` folder.
 Replace this paragraph with a brief breakdown of what you've included in your `docs` folder.

+## Using this template
+* You want more flexibility than [shinyapps.io](https://www.shinyapps.io/) allows.
+* You don't know much about CI/CD, PaaS, and other software engineering tools.
+* You want a clear path from building your tool to sharing it with the world without compromises.

 ## Setup
 What does someone need to do to get started with your project?
 Do they need to:
 * install software?